 Please include the genre, and a short log line of 40 words or less in your FilmFreeway submission.

-All entries will be judged on story structure, scene construction, dialogue, characters, formatting, imagery, originality and the skill of the screenwriter – with an emphasis on the opening hook and the ability to capture the reader’s interest in the first 25 pages or less.
+All entries will be judged on story structure, scene construction, dialogue, characters, formatting, imagery, originality and the skill of the screenwriter – with an emphasis on the opening hook and the ability to capture the reader’s interest in the first 10 pages.

 The script must be an ORIGINAL concept for a narrative feature film.
 No adaptations of books, short stories, stage plays, etc. are allowed, unless the writer owns the underlying rights.

-Please do not submit short film scripts, TV pilots or spec scripts for existing TV series, as this competition is for feature screenplays only.
+Please do not submit short film scripts as this competition is for feature screenplays and TV pilots only.

 Writers may apply with more than one screenplay.
 Each must be submitted separately, with a separate submission fee paid.